 If you are interested in reading Collingwood’s description of The Ruskin Cross–it is considerably more detailed than what I have written above–you can find it here:

-Alas, I could not find any picture, or even much describing, the accomplished carver of the Cross, Mr. H. T. Miles.
-But anyone who visits Ruskin’s grave will know that he was there and recognize his remarkable skill.
+Alas, I could not find any picture, or even much describing, the accomplished carver of Mr. Ruskin’s Cross, Mr. H. T. Miles.
+But anyone who visits Ruskin’s gravesite will see that he, like the great, anonymous, carvers of the great cathedrals, was there and will know at first hand of his remarkable skill.

 Until next time.